opoupeney/dfd/source/devguide/dfx-technology.rst

 written in javascript making it possible to use one language across client and server development.
 It is based on Google's V8 engine.

-The following are just a few reasons Node.js is a great technology:
+The following are just a few reasons why we chose Node.js for our server technology:

+**Javascript end-to-end**

-* JavaScript end-to-end: Since Node.js uses javascript for writing scripts it allows for javascript on the client and server.
+Since Node.js uses javascript for writing scripts.
+This is important because it means only one language for front-end and backend development.

+**Non-blocking I/O**

-* Event-driven scalability: Node.js applies a unique logic to handling web requests.
+Event-driven scalability: Node.js applies a unique logic to handling web requests.
 It uses an asynchronous model for processing.
 This allows Node.js webservers to scale in ways that traditional webservers can’t.
+This is the reason for the high performance of node applications.

+**npm**

-* Extensibility: Node.js has a very active developer community adding new modules at lightning speed to extend Node.js functionality.
+The Node Package Manager provides extensibility.
+NPM is the largest module ecosystem and its growth is exponential.
+For anyone who knows npm, its value is undeniable.
+Node.js has a very active developer comumnity adding new modules all the time to extend Node.js functionality.
 Modules can have dependencies on other modules and node applications grow in a modular way.

+**Easy of use**

-* Easy to use: Setting up Node.js and developing in it is easy.
+Setting up Node.js and developing in it is easy.
 In just a few minutes you can install Node.js and have a working webserver.

+|

 DreamFace leverages the concepts of NodeJS to the fullest extent.
 DreamFace (DFX) is a node module.
 Other Node apps can use DreamFace to extend thier functionality.
 The same goes for DreamFace.